Johannes Hevelius

-Johannes Hevelius (in German also known as Hevel; Jan Heweliusz; – 28 January 1687) was a councillor and mayor of Danzig (Gdańsk), in the Polish–Lithuanian Commonwealth.
+Johannes Hevelius (in German also known as Hevel; Jan Heweliusz; – 28 January 1687) was a councillor and chairman of the city council of the Old Town, Gdańsk (in the Polish–Lithuanian Commonwealth).
 As an astronomer, he gained a reputation as "the founder of lunar topography", and described ten new constellations, seven of which are still used by astronomers.

 Etymology

 According to the Polish Academy of Sciences (1975) the origin of the name goes back to the surname Hawke, a historical alternative spelling for the English word hawk, which changed into Hawelke or Hawelecke.

 In Poland he is known as Jan Heweliusz.
 Other versions of the name include Hewel, Hevel, Hevelke or Hoefel, Höwelcke, Höfelcke.

 According to Feliks Bentkowski (1814), during his early years he also signed as Hoefelius.
 Along with the Latinized version of his name, Ludwig Günther-Fürstenwalde (1903) also reports Hevelius's signature as Johannes Höffelius Dantiscanus in 1631 and Hans Höwelcke in 1639.